ceddlyburge/elm-league-tables-from-google-sheets/README.md

 The Netlify build process only runs the unit tests, so make sure the Appveyor build passes before merging in to master.

+# Creating a new deployment

+You can create a new league website by simply deploying this code to Netlify, using the button below.
 You will need to create a (free) Netlify account if you haven't already got one, and you will need to enter the following things

 - The url of an Icon that will be used for the favicon and the manifest.
 You can use [this one](https://raw.githubusercontent.com/ceddlyburge/CanoePoloLeagueOrganiser/master/CanoePoloLeagueOrganiserXamarin/Resources/drawable/canoe_polo_ball.png) if you like
 - The title ("League Tables" or similar)
 - The [Spreadsheet Id](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id) of the Google Sheet to use as the source of the Data.
 This sheet [must be published](https://support.google.com/docs/answer/183965).
 You can use the test one if you like (1Ai9H6Pfe1LPsOcksN6EF03-z-gO1CkNp8P1Im37N3TE)
 - A [Google Api Key](https://developers.google.com/maps/documentation/javascript/get-api-key)

+Then you can click this button and follow the instructions.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/ceddlyburge/elm-league-tables-from-google-sheets)